-The embedded system consists of two main processing units: an ARM7 microcontroller without operating system, and an ARM9 microcontroller equiped with Linux.
-The ARM9 has 64MB SDRAM and its frequency is 210MHz, and the ARM7 has 64kB RAM with 55 MIPS.
+The embedded system is based on three main processing units: an ARM7 microcontroller without operating system, an ARM9 microcontroller equiped with Linux (OpenWrt) and a Roboard controller equipped with Linux (Debian).
+The Roboard has 256MB DRAM and is based on a Vortex86DX CPU running at 1000MHz, the ARM9 has 64MB SDRAM and its frequency is 210MHz, and the ARM7 has 64kB RAM with 55 MIPS.
 More precisely:

-- The ARM9 microcontroller is in charge of the high-level behaviour management and the execution of the high-level programmed components: - High-level decision processes.
+- The Roboard controller is in charge of the high-level behaviour management and the execution of the high-level programmed components: - High-level decision processes.
 The behaviour of the robot is driven by state machines, mostly statecharts and finite state-machines (FSM). - High-level motor primitive parametrization.
 The different movement of the robot are defined in terms of motor primitives.
 These motor primitives have high-level parameters used to adapt them in a continuous manner.
-These are the parameters through which the high-level system drives the robot. - Complex feedback analysis. - Vision module. - Communication with external entities (via WiFi IP protocol)

-- The ARM7 microcontroller is in charge of the low-level management: - Motion scheduling.
+These are the parameters through which the high-level system drives the robot. - Complex feedback analysis. - Vision module. - Communication with external entities (via WiFi IP protocol) - The ARM7 or ARM9 microcontroller is in charge of the low-level management: - Motion scheduling.
 Part of motions are defined by mean of splines.
 These splines are generated at low level in order to ensure real-time (50 Hz). - Elementary control unit.
 On top of splines, the motions are defined with several PID controller acting on different part of the robot, and also on some parameters of the motion (e.g., spline amplitude). - Servomotor control.
 The processing unit communicates with dynamixel servos via a RS-485 bus.
 It sends orders to standard RC servo via PWM signal generation.

-Both processing unit communicate via a serial USART bus.
-We now describe in more details some of the above components, in particular the vision module and the motion control system.
+Both processing unit communicate via a serial USART bus (for ARM7) or by ethernet (for ARM9).
+We now describe in more details some of the above components, in particular the vision module, the localisation module and the motion control system.